Transcribe lectures into study-ready notes

 Start transcribing for free

-Upload a file or paste a link from YouTube, TikTok, and 1,000+ platforms — get an accurate transcript in minutes.
+Upload a file or paste a link from YouTube, podcasts, cloud storage, and 1,000+ platforms.
+Get an accurate transcript in minutes.
 No credit card required.